My Country Is Becoming An Oppressive Dictatorship, And I Have No Idea What To Do

 I could, of course, wait two years and send a message to Congress with my vote, and vote for Trump’s opponent in four years.
 But how much damage will have been done in that time?
 Adolf Hitler was popularly elected Chancellor of Germany in 1933; by 1935 Germany had already instituted oppressive policies against Jews, laying the groundwork for the Holocaust.
 Robert Mugabe was popularly elected Prime Minister of Zimbabwe in 1980; by 1982 his regime was already massacring civilians.

 And while genocide may not be on Donald Trump’s mind (although the idea does not far-fetched; this is Donald Trump, after all), the erosion of your civil rights – especially if you’re a woman or a minority – most certainly is.
-All it takes is one Supreme Court appointment and women’s reproductive rights will be set back 50 years – and as I write these words there’s a vote-turning vacancy on the Supreme Court waiting to be filled.
-And regardless of who sits on the Supreme Court, any number of oppressive policies could be in place by 2018, when we elect a new Congress that will hopefully, mercifully, put some kinds of checks on Trump’s power.
+All it takes is one Supreme Court appointment, and women’s reproductive rights will be set back 50 years – and as I write these words, there’s a vote-turning vacancy on the Supreme Court waiting to be filled.
+And regardless of who sits on the Supreme Court, any number of oppressive policies could be in place by 2018 when we elect a new Congress that will hopefully, mercifully, put some kinds of checks on Trump’s power.

 Peaceful resistance is probably the best option, although I fear it will mean little or nothing.
 A couple of months ago, I wrote about how to resist a Trump presidency – attend peaceful protests, donate money to progressive and pro-Constitution causes like the American Civil Liberties Union and the Freedom From Religion Foundation.
 But those acts of resistance are mere platitudes in the face of the unchecked power of the Trump regime.
-Beginning January 21, the USA as we know it is going to start hemorrhaging; acts of peaceful resistance will be naught but a band-aid.
+Beginning January 21, the USA as we know it is going to start hemorrhaging, and acts of peaceful resistance will be naught but a band-aid.

-Of course the last option is so ridiculous, so extreme, so destructive that it deserves no exposition.
+Of course, the last option is so ridiculous, so extreme, so destructive that it deserves no exposition.
 An armed uprising would benefit no one, would cost tens of thousands of lives, and leave the country in ruins.
 It is, and must remain, off the table.

 At this point, the best the Trump resistance can hope for is that it expands beyond the 65 million Americans who didn’t vote for him, and maybe, just maybe, a handful of Republicans in Congress will get the message and not rubber-stamp every Trump dictate.
-That’s what the future of America has come down to: putting our hope in a handful of men and women risking political suicide to save the country from Donald Trump.
+That’s what the future of America has come down to; putting our hope in a handful of men and women risking political suicide to save the country from Donald Trump.

 [Featured Image by Mark Makela/Getty Images]